Pelagicore/pelux.io/components.md

 composition and input event handling, while at the same time having the option to scale down to single-process setups for mid-range product variants, or for convenient native development on host platforms without Wayland.
-The Qt Application Manager supports you with app lifecylce management and isolating and securing apps.
+The Qt Application Manager supports you with app lifecycle management and isolating and securing apps.

 ### QtIVI

 [QtIVI](https://doc.qt.io/QtIVI/) provides additional APIs commonly needed in automotive IVI or cluster systems.
 The APIs serve as a common interface between the QML frontend and middleware services.
-Since those APIs however differ slightly from project to project, a particular emphasis is put on easy extensibility/adaptability.
+Since those APIs, however, differ slightly from project to project, a particular emphasis is put on easy extensibility/adaptability.
 QtIVI supports development by providing infrastructure for having multiple backends (e.g. simulation and the real